sarusso/Reyns/README.md

 DockerOps
 ===

-Simple yet powerful Docker operations orchestratorfor managing entire platforms.
+Simple yet powerful Docker operations orchestrator for managing entire platforms.
 Allows to speed up both Dev (every developer can run its own instance of the platform) and Ops (what is put in production is deterministically tested before).

 Prerequisites
 ---